rogerbarton/vr-modeling/Assets/index.md

 This is aimed at people wanting to view or edit the Unity related code.

+The `Scripts` folder includes all C# code.
+However, a lot of functionality (or parametrization) is also inside the scene and prefabs.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: